EUROPE MARKETS: European Stocks Snap Back From 5-month Low As North Korea Fears Abate

 Continue Reading Below

-European stocks on Monday partly recovered from last week's sharp losses after senior U.S. officials over the weekend sought to play down the risk of a nuclear conflict with North Korea.
+European stocks on Monday bounced back from last week's sharp losses after senior U.S. officials over the weekend sought to play down the risk of a nuclear conflict with North Korea.

 On Friday, the pan-European benchmark dropped for a third straight day to close at its lowest level since late February, after a war of words between U.S. President Donald Trump and North Korean leader Kim Jong Un sparked fears of a nuclear war.